Here’s How the Colour of Your Car Affects Your Chances of Getting Into an Accident

 In accordance with the study, white cars are 12 per cent less likely to get into an accident than black cars are, regardless of the time of day.
 Cream, yellow, and beige cars also ranked closely behind white.

 Besides black, the most dangerous car colours are grey (11 per cent higher risk), silver (10 per cent higher risk), blue (7 per cent higher risk), and red (7 per cent higher risk).
-(By the way, if you own any of these types of cars, you’re at a greater risk of having your car stolen.
-With that in mind, here are some other things you should never leave in your car.)

 Despite white being ranked as the safest car colour at any time of the day, all cars face a potentially higher crash risk when there is less visibility, such as driving in poor weather conditions or during nighttime hours.
+Believe it or not, there’s even strong evidence to suggest that Friday is the most dangerous day of the week to drive.